eniltrexAdmin/simple-tower-defense-canvas/RAEDME.md

 So the tutorial is finished, now I need to add my game.
 Unfortunately that guy didn't add mroe stuff so I go back to the original place...

+## Merging the project

+I am bringin the old project here.
+There's a conflic of interests:

+I am using the skeleton assuming it's canvas, but in reality, the structure shoudl be more DDDy where canvas is part of the infra, as well as could be React, and I could start the app either with react or canvas.

+Either case, I need to think carefull what is shared among regular javacsript and react so this can go outside, and would belong to reac etc.

+All of this is like a lot of effor, so I will continue with just the canvas option, placing unconmfortably all the files under Infrastructure/canvas....

+Maybe in the future I'll be able to merge that.
+Maube I'll relaize it doens't make sense.
+Who knows.

+### merging problems

+#### tsx and ts

+old is all tsx... if its pure typesript, should be ts only... and tsx only if it contains jsx